 ACTIONS: Researching and monitoring elephant and primate species; constructing chilli pepper fencing to mitigate human-elephant conflict; supporting primary schools

 Unfortunately, due to ongoing civil conflict in the region (also known as the Anglophone Crisis), all our conservation interventions are suspended here until further notice.

 The Banyang-Mbo Wildlife Sanctuary is a 667km2 protected area situated close to Korup National Park on the Nigeria-Cameroon border.
-It is part of the Lower Guinea forest region and support high biodiversity and species endemism.
-Primate diversity is particularly high and the region supports the endemic drill and the Nigeria-Cameroon chimpanzee, the rarest and most range-restricted subspecies of chimpanzee on the continent.
+It is part of the Lower Guinea forest region and supports high biodiversity and species endemism.
+Primate diversity is particularly high and the region supports the endemic drill and the Nigeria-Cameroon chimpanzee, the rarest and most range-restricted sub-species of chimpanzee on the continent.
 Primates in the region are highly threatened by hunting.

 With a population decline of over 80% between 2002 and 2011, the forest elephants of West and Central Africa are also highly threatened.
 The situation in West Africa is particularly critical given high human population densities and high rates of forest fragmentation.
 Banyang-Mbo Wildlife Sanctuary, Korup National Park and other neighbouring forest blocks once supported a significant population of forest elephant but after several decades of intense ivory poaching, their numbers have declined.

 Born Free has worked with the sanctuary since 2016, conducting rapid reconnaissance surveys to garner something about the status of these important wildlife populations.
 Investigations of the abundance, distribution and threats facing the chimpanzee and the forest elephant continue.
 Data on the seasonal ranging patterns of forest elephant are being collected so that management decisions can be taken to enhance their survival in the longer term.